 Please go to the ACS website and find and download a copy of the paper.
 Print it out and as you read the paper, make notes on the paper and bring these to class with you.
 We will be using this paper to answer the following questions:

-1. What is the chemical problem?
+1. What chemical problem is addressed in this paper?
 Why is this problem important?

 2. What is a “pincer” complex?
-What are common Atoms used in pincer ligands?
+What elements are commonly used in pincer ligands for coordinating directly to the metal atom?
 Why would you use a pincer ligand when designing a transition metal complex?

-3. Consider Reaction 2.
+3. Consider reaction (2) (p.
+1137).
 Provide electron counts and oxidation states for the metal centers in both iridium complexes (1a and 2a).
 Does the oxidation state of iridium change?
 Which species is oxidized?
 Which is reduced?
 Consider Reaction 3 and answer these same questions.

 4. Calculate the differences in enthalpy and entropy for the dehydrogenation of octane to 1-octene at 298 K. Is the reaction endo- or exothermic?
 Rationalize the sign associated with the difference in entropy.
 Calculate the difference in free energy for this dehydrogenation reaction at 298 K. Is this reaction spontaneous under these conditions?
 (Use the attached table for the energy values.)